- Design-build offered an open-book solution to execute the delivery of this project given the time constraints.

 The San Jacinto River Authority (SJRA) is a water district supplying water to an area around Conroe, Texas.
-SJRA had a well-water system and wanted to expand their capabilities by attempting to use Lake Conroe as a new water source.
-HDR provided the design of a pilot plant and construction services to test six different manufacturer’s equipment, and simultaneously tested a standard treatment process in order to determine if the lake water could be useable.
-HDR led the operations team for six months, using the results to determine if a much larger project is feasible.
+SJRA had a well water system and wanted to expand their capabilities by attempting to use Lake Conroe as a new water source.
+HDR provided the design of a pilot plant and construction services to test six different manufacturer’s equipment and simultaneously tested a standard treatment process in order to determine if the lake water could be useable.
+HDR led the operations team for six months, using the results to determine if a much larger project would be feasible.

 HDR’s focus on safety, environmental stewardship, protection of existing services, and a clean work site was stressed throughout the project deliverable.
 Pre-planning efforts for staging and allowing maximum productivity were drivers in achieving a positive outcome.
 This effort involved maintaining solid tracking procedures, subcontractor interface, pilot equipment deliveries, fabrication and delivery of multiple HDPE tanks, a 7,000-gallon above ground pool and various pumps from the intake structure to the discharge tank.